-So, after killing a few hours in the smoky haze of the Zagreb airport, I was happy to land back in Paris around 3pm that afternoon.
-Since my flight to Cape Town didn’t leave until 11:15pm that night, I had made plans to go into town and have dinner with my friend Derek at McBride’s.
-He and Ian are in the process of opening a new Irish bar in another Paris neighborhood so most of the evening’s conversation revolved around that and my stories from Dubrovnik.
+So, after killing a few hours in the smoky haze of the Zagreb airport, I’m happy to land back in Paris around 3pm this afternoon.
+Since my flight to Cape Town doesn’t leave until 11:15pm tonight, I head into town to have dinner with local friends.

-Since this is my last Paris layover long enough to go into town on this trip, I said a final goodbye to those guys and headed back to the airport around around 9pm.
+It’s a great meal and my last layover long enough to go into town on this trip, so I head back to the airport around 9pm.

 AF 990 – Paris to Johannesburg

-I have flown AF in Business a couple of times from Atlanta in past years and have never been particularly impressed – on the same route, Delta’s Business Elite service is far superior.
+I have flown AF in Business a couple of times from Atlanta in past years and have never been particularly impressed – on the same route, Delta’s business class service is far superior.

-So, I was pleasantly surprised to see that the plane flying us to Johannesburg had recently be re-fitted with the brand new Air France Business and First Class seats.
-Though I admit I was a little wistful as I walked past the super-fancy First Class seats on my way to my seat, the Business Class seats were excellent.
+So, I’m pleasantly surprised to see that the plane flying us to Johannesburg has recently be re-fitted with the brand new Air France Business and First Class seats.
+Though I admit I’m a little wistful as I walk past the super-fancy First Class seats on my way to my seat, the Business Class seats are excellent.

-Unfortunately, we landed in Johannesburg almost an hour late after a mechanical delay departing Paris the night before.
-This left me with less than 30 minutes to catch my connection to Cape Town which I, of course, missed.
+Unfortunately, we land in Johannesburg almost an hour late due to a mechanical delay departing Paris last night.
+This leaves me with less than 30 minutes to catch my connection to Cape Town which, of course, I miss.